PaperArena: An Evaluation Benchmark for Tool-Augmented Agentic Reasoning on Scientific Literature: Experiments

-\textbf{Observation 3: The single agent, when explicitly provided with the globally optimal tool chain in its prompt, outperforms multi-agent systems guided by a planning manager.} This suggests that the endogenous planning capabilities of current LLMs may be susceptible to local optima and warrant further investigation.
-We conduct this experiment by adding the theoretical tool chain directly into the agent's prompt during its reasoning process.
-As shown in Figure~\ref{fig:fig_7}, the agent with a predefined tool chain establishes a clear performance ceiling based on near-perfect planning.
-The multi-agent system, while effective, operates below this ceiling, and the gap between them quantifies the performance loss from its suboptimal, endogenously generated plans.
-The efficiency analysis further illuminates this: while the multi-agent's planning leads to a higher efficiency rate than the standard single agent, its rate is still significantly lower than that of the agent given a perfect plan.
-Crucially, even the agent with the predefined tool chain shows a rising inefficiency rate.
-This reveals a second distinct failure mode: flawed tool invocation.
-Even with a perfect plan, agents can fail to use tools correctly (e.g., by providing incorrect parameters), especially as complexity increases.
-Therefore, overall performance degradation is a composite of both suboptimal planning and flawed tool invocation, revealing possible directions for improving agents.
+\paragraph{Execution Inefficiency.} The single agent, when explicitly prompted with the globally minimal viable tool chain, outperforms multi-agent workflows.
+This observation implies that endogenous planning in current LLMs is susceptible to local optima and warrants further investigation.
+We conduct this experiment by prompting the single agent with the minimal viable tool chain before it starts reasoning.
+As shown in Figure~\ref{fig:fig_7}, the minimal viable tool chain agent establishes a near-perfect planning ceiling, leaving a consistent gap from the single- and multi-agent workflow.
+The efficiency analysis further illuminates this: while multi-agent planning (yellow line) is more effective than the single-agent baseline (blue line), it exhibits substantial ineffectiveness compared to the ceiling established by the minimal viable plan (purple line).
+Crucially, the agent exhibits increasing inefficiency with more complex tasks, even when utilizing a minimal viable tool chain.
+This identifies flawed tool invocation as a second distinct failure mode, particularly when agents fail to execute tools correctly despite having a near-perfect plan, such as by providing incorrect parameters.